Misunderstanding: Joomla is unsafe

 It won't be long before we enjoy the new version of Joomla 4.x that the production team is working on.
 Versions 2 and 3 are secure, but improvements have been made to the MVC model and the overall structure.
 Many of the improvements, by the way, are already available in Joomla 3.8.

-The CMS itself is a secure system to build your website with.
-1 of the conditions to keep your website really safe, is that your software, both Joomla itself and all extensions, kept up to date.
-Over the past few years, I've cleaned up about 50 hacked websites and every one of them had the same problem.
+The CMS is in itself a secure system to build your website with.
+1 of the conditions to keep your website really secure is that your software, both Joomla itself and all extensions, are kept up-to-date.
+Over the past few years, I have cleaned up about 50 hacked websites and each of them had the same problem.
 It was outdated!

 About Jeroen